 As a scientist, I see several plausible explanations for such dreams:

-– Those who stand in awe of the brain’s amazing complexity may consider end-of-life dreams as a hard-to-comprehend natural function of this incredible organ: studies of dying mice seem to point in this direction; or
+– Those who stand in awe of the brain’s amazing complexity may consider end-of-life dreams as a hard-to-comprehend natural function of this incredible organ.
+Studies of dying mice seem to point in this direction.
+And

-– End-of-life dreams may have survival value for the species by comforting the patient’s relatives, who are the primary caregivers in many human societies: these dreams could give them the courage to persevere through life’s struggles and sustain the human race.
+– End-of-life dreams may have survival value for the species by comforting the patient’s relatives, who are the primary caregivers in many human societies.
+These dreams could give them the courage to persevere through life’s struggles and sustain the human race.
+And

 Do you know relatives or friends who described end-of-life dreams or visions prior to their death?
 How did they seem to feel about the experience?